alexandrainst/danlp/README.md

 with a mission to create value, growth and welfare in society.
 The Alexandra Institute is a member of [GTS](https://gts-net.dk/), a network of independent Danish research and technology organisations.

-The work on this repository is part the [Dansk For Alle](https://bedreinnovation.dk/dansk-alle-0) performance contract allocated to the Alexandra Insitute by the [Danish Ministry of Higher Education and Science](https://ufm.dk/en?set_language=en&cl=en).
+The work on this repository is part of the [Dansk For Alle](https://bedreinnovation.dk/dansk-alle-0) performance contract allocated to the Alexandra Institute by the [Danish Ministry of Higher Education and Science](https://ufm.dk/en?set_language=en&cl=en).
 The project runs in two years in 2019 and 2020, and an overview  of the project can be found on our [microsite](https://danlp.alexandra.dk/). ````